yokochi47/pdbx-validation/README.md

 - **Feb 02, 2018**: Released v0.0.2
 	- Changed directory names and file extension of PDBML-validation.
-	- Implemented consistency checker about entry ID in XSL stylesheet.
+	- Implemented consistency checker about entry ID in XSL style sheet.
-	- Avoid XSLT error for entries used other experimental method such as NUTRON DIFFRACTION.
+	- Avoid XSLT error for entries used other experimental method such as NEUTRON DIFFRACTION.
 	- Added 'clean_all.sh' script.
 - **Feb 01, 2018**: Released v0.0.1
 	- Generate PDBML-validation from PDBML-noatom and wwPDB Validation Information.